dan-coulter/phpflickr/README.md

 ============

 1. Copy the files from the installation package into a folder on your server.
-They need to be readible by your web server.
+They need to be readable by your web server.
 You can put them into an include folder defined in your php.ini file, if you like, though it's not required.